netdata/netdata/collectors/QUICKSTART.md

 This file contains all of the possible job parameters to help you monitor Nginx in all sorts of complex deployments.
 At the bottom of the file is a `[JOB]` section, which contains the two default jobs.
 Configure these as needed, using those parameters as a reference, to configure the collector.

-### How do I edit the right configuration file?

-The easiest way to know which path to use with `edit-config` is by referencing the [collector support list](COLLECTORS.md).
-Each row contains a _configuration file_ column containing the configuration file path.

 ## Enable the collector